 As most of you know, I went to Italy for vacation, but after a few days, I got Covid.
-Some Covid symptoms are similar to post-concussion symptoms, and in this blog, I will write about my experience, the symptoms I experienced and how I feel after two weeks.
+Covid and post concussion syndrome symptoms are similar, and in this blog, I will write about my experience, the symptoms I experienced and how I feel after two weeks.

 Table of contents

 We started in Florence, and after three days, we drove from Florence to the south of Italy to the coast.
 I didn’t feel great on day three, but at first, I thought it was just the overwhelm of the city and the three-hour car ride (my head and a car isn’t the best combination).